edgio-docs/edgio-docs/guides/applications/v7/security/bot_rules.md

     <a id="bot-score" />

--   **Bot score:** Bot Manager Advanced only ({{ PRODUCT }} Enterprise and Premier).
+-   **Bot score:** Requires Bot Manager Advanced, {{ PRODUCT }} Enterprise, or {{ PRODUCT }} Premier.
 Identifies requests based off a score that defines our level of confidence that it is a bot.
 This score is calculated by analyzing the request and its behavior.
 The range for this score is 0 to 100.

     <a id="country" />